Frequently Asked Questions related to:

 k) Can the scientific rating of a program be changed?

-Yes, the CEBC staff annually contacts all of the program representatives of programs currently on the site to ask for updated contact information as well as any updates on research that has been published.
+Yes, the CEBC staff periodically—currently every 3 years— contacts all of the program representatives of programs currently on the site to ask for updated contact information as well as any updates on research that has been published.
 In addition, the CEBC staff periodically reviews programs that are rated on the CEBC Scientific Rating Scale (i.e., have a rating of a 1-5) to see if new research has been published.
 CEBC staff also requests that the CEBC Scientific Panel, Topic Experts, and Advisory Committee alert them to any new research on the existing programs that may come to their attention.
 CEBC website users can also provide information on new research through the Contact CEBC form.
 All new peer-reviewed, published literature is reviewed.

 l) How often do you re-review the research on the programs that are listed on the CEBC?

-For all programs that are currently able to be rated on the CEBC Scientific Rating Scale (i.e., have a rating of a 1-5), the CEBC staff conducts comprehensive literature reviews to look for new research at least once every two years.
+For all programs that are currently able to be rated on the CEBC Scientific Rating Scale (i.e., have a rating of a 1-5), the CEBC staff conducts comprehensive literature reviews to look for new research at least once every three years.
 As of 2014, a new policy for programs that are Not able to be Rated (NR) was added.
-These programs are contacted annually to inquire about new research; however, a literature review is not conducted unless new research is brought to the staff's attention or the relevant topic area is under re-review.
+These programs are contacted every 3 years to inquire about new research; however, a literature review is not conducted unless new research is brought to the staff's attention or the relevant topic area is under re-review.
 The CEBC staff also encourages the website users to inform them of any new research that they are aware of using the Contact CEBC form.

 The most recent date that the research evidence for that particular program was reviewed, as well as the original date the program was loaded, is listed at the bottom of the program entry.
 For instance:

 For information on the re-rating process, please see the CEBC Review Process page and click on "How is a Program Re-Rated?" from the list.